Blurry

 Blurry converts relative paths in Markdown to absolute paths in the build folder.
 This enables autocomplete in code editors, which makes for a pleasant writing experience.

-and sizes
+srcset and sizes

-settings.
+Blurry generates images of various sizes, specified by the IMAGE_WIDTHS and THUMBNAIL_WIDTH settings.
 These enable responsive images, using an appropriately sized image for each device.

 This improves page speed by ensuring that devices aren't loading larger images than they can display.